google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 I hope I have encouraged you to break out your own sewing machine and try some stitching in your paper crafting.It's a great Mixed Media technique to add to your repertoire.

-This is the same reason I use separate pairs of scissors to cut my paper and ribbon, so each pair of scissors does its job perfectly.
+Scissors Tips: This is the same reason I use separate pairs of scissors to cut my paper and ribbon, so each pair of scissors does its job perfectly.
+I tie a piece of ribbon to my scissor handles so I always know which ones are for paper and which ones are for ribbon.

 Submit Your Challenge Entry Here